How to calculate pond area & volume

 It’s important to have rough idea how much water your pond will hold so that you can purchase the correct sized pump.

-The general rule for a pond with fish is that the water should be circulated once every hour minimum!
+The general rule for a pond with fish is that the water should be circulated once every hour minimum (in my smaller ponds with bog filters I might be under this number).
+Those using the blueprint will see exactly how I size my systems.

 So if a pond holds 1200 litres the minimum pump is a pump that can move 1200 litres of water per hour!